is claude ai open source

 For the majority of people asking this question, the answer is no. Most users searching ‘Is Claude open source’ are not planning to self-host a model or fine-tune weights.
 They want to know whether Claude is free, whether they can use it without restrictions, or whether there is a better alternative.
 The closed-source status is a technical detail that rarely changes the practical calculus for everyday use.

 Bottom line: Claude is closed source by design, and Anthropic has been deliberate and consistent about that choice.
 For most users, it does not matter.
-For users with hard data privacy requirements or deep customization needs, open-source models are a legitimate and increasingly capable alternative — but they come with real engineering costs that closed tools do not.
+For users with hard data privacy requirements or deep customization needs, open-source models are a legitimate and increasingly capable alternative.
+Still, they come with real engineering costs that closed tools do not.

 FAQs